Table of contents

 Time and place to reach the audience

-By analyzing the behavior and daily life of our persona, we are able to reach them much more precisely with an advertising message.
-If our recipient is, for example, an office worker in a large corporation, we will be able to conclude from our research that our persona is in business meetings in the afternoons.
-We will not target ads to her at that time, since she is very likely not to see them anyway.
+By analyzing our persona’s behaviour and daily life, we can reach them much more precisely with an advertising message.
+If our recipient is, for example, an office worker in a large corporation, we can conclude from our research that our persona is in business meetings in the afternoons.
+We will not target ads to her at that time, since she will likely not see them anyway.
 Instead, it’s worth taking advantage of lunch, dinner or afternoon breaks if we know she spends them relaxing on the couch at home.

-Create your personas and don’t burn through marketing budgets on non-converting audiences!
+Create your personas, and don’t waste marketing budgets on non-converting audiences!

-Contact us and let’s discuss together about the marketing persona suitable for your business.
+Contact us, and let’s discuss together the marketing persona suitable for your business.
 Let us help you effectively reach your target customer base, increase engagement and achieve better results!

 Effectiveness of marketing persona